- Claims Explained: Onus of Proof August 29, 2019

 - Fever which may either come and go or be constant

 How is it diagnosed and what is the treatment?

 Diagnosis usually involves clinical assessment where a doctor will examine you, discuss your symptoms and medical history.
-The doctor may also order a blood test to confirm the diagnosis.
-This blood test will detect the presence of the virus or antibodies in your blood.
+The doctor will also order a blood test to confirm the diagnosis.
+This blood test will detect the presence of malarial parasites in your blood.

 How can you minimise the risk of contracting it?

 Fortunately, there is anti-malarial medication available to minimise the risk of infection while travelling.
 If you are travelling to an area where the disease is prevalent, visit your GP 4-6 weeks before departure to see if you are a candidate for prophylactic medication.

 If you decide to take anti-malarial medication, make sure you do so as prescribed.
 This is very important.
 You will need to take medication before you travel to the affected area, while you are there and also after you leave.
 This could involve continuing the medication for up to 4 weeks after you have left the affected region.